dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-mam.md

 ### MAM app experience on iOS

 1. **I am able to use the iOS share extension to open work or school data in unmanaged apps, even with the data transfer policy set to "managed apps only" or "no apps."
 Doesn't this leak data?** Intune MAM without device enrollment cannot control the iOS share extension without managing the device.
-Therefore, the Intune App SDK _**encrypts "corporate" data that is shared with unmanaged apps**_ before allowing it to be transfered out of the MAM app.
+Therefore, the Intune App SDK _**encrypts "corporate" data that is shared with unmanaged apps**_ before allowing it to be transferred out of the MAM app.
 You can validate this by attempting to open the "corporate" file outside of the managed app.
 The file should be encrypted and unable to be opened outside the managed app.

 ## Common end-user error messages